The Platform

 Deterministic execution workflow

 Benefits don't get sent to a vendor queue.
-Anchor runs a deterministic workflow: eligibility check, sequencing, cap enforcement, delivery confirmation, and outcome attribution.
+Anchor runs a deterministic workflow: eligibility check, sequencing, cap tracking, delivery confirmation, and outcome attribution.
 Every step is logged and auditable.

-Your compliance team writes the rules.
+Your quality and compliance teams write the rules.
 Plan supplemental and SSBCI are applied first.
 ILOS fills gaps under Medicaid managed care.
-Medicaid LTSS is reserved as the payer of last resort, with caps enforced at the point of orchestration.
+Medicaid LTSS is reserved as the payer of last resort, with caps tracked at the point of orchestration.
 No vendor black box.
 You own the logic.

 Per-benefit substantiation profiles

 A $25 flex-card purchase and a $3,200 ILOS tenancy support do not share the same evidence standard.
-Anchor codifies a substantiation profile per plan, per state, per county, and per benefit class, so every execution event is captured in a form the plan can defend to CMS, NCQA, and state Medicaid auditors.
+Anchor codifies a substantiation profile per plan, per state, per county, and per benefit class, so the execution events Anchor captures are held in a form the plan can defend to CMS, NCQA, and state Medicaid auditors.

 Audit-ready evidence as it happens

 HCBS audit prep is automated.
-Documentation flows from delivery events, not spreadsheets or post-hoc reconciliation.
-Each event carries source, timestamp, actor, and corroboration.
-A case file, not a confidence score.
+Documentation flows from captured delivery events, not spreadsheets or post-hoc reconciliation.
+Captured events carry source, timestamp, actor, and corroboration, building an audit-ready case file.

 Benefits Are Designed.
 Execution Determines Performance.